Phentermine and Constipation

 Constipation can also be a result of changes in routine, stress, depression, or anxiety.

-This medication is a strong appetite suppressant, so people eat tend to eat significantly less while taking it.
+This medication is a strong appetite suppressant, so people tend to eat significantly less while taking it.
 Decreased food intake can slow digestion and produce this uncomfortable side effect ( 7 ).

 Phentermine constipation is especially common in patients whose diets limit the intake of certain food groups.
-For example, low-carb diets (like carnivore and keto) pose a particular threat given followers’ tendency to dramatically decrease the intake of fiber-rich foods like whole grains and produce.
+For example, low-carb diets (like carnivore and keto) pose a particular threat, given followers’ tendency to dramatically decrease the intake of fiber-rich foods like whole grains and produce.

 Stress, depression, and anxiety can also cause or worsen constipation ( 3 ).
 Major weight loss is inherently stressful, and phentermine can cause depression, anxiety, and other mood changes.
 As a result, for many users, emotional distress may also contribute to phentermine constipation.

-How to Relieve Constipation Due to Phentermine
+How to Manage Phentermine-Induced Constipation

 Going a day or two without a bowel movement might have you reaching for the laxatives, but consider a natural phentermine constipation remedy before you run to the drug store.
 Many behaviors that naturally help relieve phentermine constipation boost weight loss as well.